 Here is a video, using the CPS model, in how to handle conflict with your child:

 If you are reading this, you may be looking for answers as to how to stop the negative cycle you find yourself in when your child is non-compliant.
 When your child does or says something that is offensive, it sends our parental systems into overdrive.
 What if the opposite occurred?
 What if it sent you into empathy, concern, a kind of data gathering, etc.?
-I know that my writing this seems like heresy to some, totally against what we may have been shown by our parents to instill respect and provide discipline.
+I know that my writing this seems like heresy to some, totally against what we may have been shown by our parents to instill respect and provide discipline but this really WORKS!

 If you are curious, contact me to discuss this further.

 I work with couples and individual adults in my psychotherapy and coaching practice.
 My clients make progress!
 I offer email support in-between sessions to my clients as part of our work together.
 Find Your Strengths at http://www.kelleyhopkinsalvarez.com.

 Let’s continue the “conversation”, text 203-948-0938 or email me @ email@example.com.

 Thank you so much for reading my blog!

 Kelley Hopkins-Alvarez, Licensed Professional Counselor, MS, MSEd, NCC, BCC